Presidential Palace, Ashgabat: Turkmenbashy Palace

-French construction firm Bouygues built the presidential palace in 1997 for then-President of Turkmenistan Saparmyrat Nyýazow.
+French construction firm Bouygues built the Oguzhan Presidential Palace in 1997 for then-President of Turkmenistan Saparmyrat Nyýazow.
 The original presidential palace was once notable for its flamboyant appearance, but it was subsequently overshadowed in architectural stature by large buildings in oil-rich Kazakhstan, and even impoverished Tajikistan.

 Evolution

-Bouygues subsequently built a replacement palace, dubbed Oguzhan in honour of the mythical progenitor of the Turkic nations.
+Bouygues subsequently built a new palace.
 Construction began in 2008, and ended 18 May 2011.
 President Gurbanguly Berdimuhamedov attended the opening.
 The cost of a new palace $250 million.

 Halls of the palace

 Welcoming ceremonies of arriving dignitaries are held in the central hall of the palace.
 Called the Golden Hall, it is intended for high-level bilateral talks.
 Gorkut Ata Hall is another conference hall.
 Seljuk Han Hall is the site of the signing of bilateral agreements and intergovernmental agreements.
 The Bayram Han Hall is used for press conferences and press briefings.
 The Magtymguly Hall is used for a variety of meetings and cultural events.
 The palace complex also features a separate banquet hall used for entertaining visiting heads of state and of international organisations.